aws/aws-parallelcluster/docs/configuration.rst

 shared_dir
 """"""""""
 Path/mountpoint for shared EBS volume.
 Required when using multiple EBS volumes.
-When using one (1) EBS volume, this option will overwrite the shared_dirspecified under the cluster section.
+When using one (1) EBS volume, this option will overwrite the shared_dir specified under the cluster section.
 The example below mounts to /vol1 ::

     shared_dir = vol1